09 May She is Teaching Me How to Be A Mother

 Even right in the middle of biscuits and gravy if need be.

-She is quite possibly the most kind, real, and loving person I’ve ever met.
+She is quite possibly the kindest, real, and loving person I’ve ever met.

 Tonight she grabbed the one raspberry on top of the cake we were sharing, and I happily smiled thinking she was grabbing it for herself but the next thing I knew the fork was at my mouth.